konmik/solid/README.md

 so here is an alternative.
 My tests say that this implementation is about 5 times faster than *RxJava* and takes about 5 times less memory the same time.

-These (*Iterable*) streams are passive and do not emit items, so they are greatly simplified.
+These (*Iterable*) streams are passive and do not emit items, they are also not thread-safe, so they are greatly simplified.
 If you're stuck with studying *RxJava* you may try to understand these iterable streams first.

 You can take any `Iterable` or an array and turn it into a set of chained methods